Point and Line to Plane by Wassily Kandinsky

 This book was hard to read.
 I think the translation was done poorly.
 Initially, it was written in German by a non-native speaker, and then someone translated it into English.
 Sometimes, sentences do not make sense at all.

-He talks a lot about the temperature or sound of a line/dot/plane, which I can not get into.
+He talks a lot about the temperature or sound of a line/dot/plane, which I was not able to follow.
 It felt like he was trying to find the proper names/words for stuff he explained, but he ultimately lost me.
 Again, that may be a result of a poor translation.

 Original Title: Wassily Kandinsky: Point and Line to Plane: Bauhausbücher 9